• Skip to primary navigation

 FHE Health Provides a 12-Step Treatment Plan to Help You

-With the help of FHE Health, you can step away from the pain of addiction and enter into a 12-step program focused on improving your life.
+With the help of FHE Health, you can step away from the pain of addiction and enter a 12-step program focused on improving your life.
 This is just one of the treatment options and components of your recovery journey.
 We encourage you to contact us to learn more about how treatment can change your life and your future.

 Filed Under: Life in Recovery